 If you are confused by the new Universal Credit you are not on your own.
 Many people are still not clear about how they will be affected or what they need to do.
 If that sounds like you don’t panic, help is at hand.
+See our latest Universal Credit Advice page for the most up to date information.

 Here are some facts on Universal Credit you may find helpful and also details of where to find more information.